By Helen Fitzgerald, CT

 • Elementary school-age children: Add photos and tell stories.
 Consider offering to help develop a "memory wall" of pictures and stories.

 • Middle and high school-age children: Be careful not to talk down to these young adults.
 Let them know if you are available when they need anything.
 A teenager once said a friend of his father had told him, "I'm here for you" and that this was the best thing anyone could do for him.

 Difficult as they are to write, condolence notes provide us with an opportunity to convey our love and friendship to others of greatest need.
 Grieving children need our support and attention, and a personal card designed for the right age level is a gift that will be welcomed and appreciated.

 Visit American Hospice Foundation's Grief at School page where you will find materials to help address children's grief.

 The Writing a Condolence Note to a Grieving Child or Adolescent article was originally published on the American Hospice Foundation website. © 2005.
 American Hospice Foundation.
 All Rights Reserved.

 • Writing a Condolence Note

 Helen Fitzgerald is a Certified Thanatologist, author and lecturer.
 Her books include The Grieving Child: A Parents' Guide, The Mourning Handbook and The Grieving Teen.
 She has appeared on the CBS Morning Show and the NBC Today Show and was previously the director of training for the American Hospice Foundation.
-You can ask Helen a question about dealing with grief and loss by visiting Ask Helen on the American Hospice Foundation website.

 Image credit: CarbonNYC/Flickr Creative Commons